nimayneb/yedi/Readme.md

     $object = $di->get(My\Own\Class::class);

-Each class will be constructed internally using the pure DI method:
+Each classes will be constructed internally using the pure DI method:

     class MyOwnClass
     {